HoloLens, Microsoft's augmented reality (AR) viewer, feels like the future of computing.

 But, before we get into the nitty gritty, let's hit the latest news around HoloLens.

-Speaking of which, the Windows Holographic OS which powers HoloLens was recently updated with AR-specific versions of Microsoft's own Outlook Mail and Calendar clients, allowing you to pin emails or calendar events to a wall for later.
-This could serve as a less chaotic alternative to administering multiple windows at a time on a single monitor, helping you prioritize more important tasks.
+Speaking of which, Windows Holographic, the brains (OS) behind HoloLens, was recently updated with AR-specific ports of Microsoft's own Outlook Mail and Calendar clients, enabling users to pin emails or calendar invites to the walls in their home or office.
+If all goes as planned, this could serve as a less chaotic alternative to administering multiple windows at a time on a single monitor, helping users prioritize their most important tasks.

 Build quality and comfort